-- includes a follow-up program (to verify the accuracy of the EA and the effectiveness of the mitigation measures)
+- may include a follow-up program (to verify the accuracy of the EA and the effectiveness of the mitigation measures)

 Did you know?

-- Within the current Government of Canada policy, waste producers and owners are responsible for the funding, management and operation of interim and long-term waste management facilities, so the next generations of Canadians are not burdened with the cost.
+- Within the current Government of Canada policy, waste producers and owners are responsible for the funding, management and operation of interim and long-term waste management facilities so that future generations of Canadians are not burdened with the cost.
 This responsibility is also known as “the polluter pays” principle.
 One exception is historic waste, for which the Government of Canada assumes responsibility.

-- Sweden and Finland also have initiatives underway to develop geologic repositories for used nuclear fuel.
+- Sweden and Finland also have initiatives underway to develop geological repositories for used nuclear fuel.

 The CNSC is committed to transparency.
-Engaging stakeholders, Aboriginal groups and the public, through a variety of consultation opportunities – set early and well in advance of any submissions for new nuclear projects – ensures effective dialogue and information sharing.
+Engaging stakeholders, Indigenous peoples and the public, through a variety of consultation opportunities – set early and well in advance of any submissions for new nuclear projects – ensures effective dialogue and information sharing.

 Once a licence application has been received, the review process begins.
-As noted in Figure 1, this process allows opportunities for the public and Aboriginal groups to participate.
-The CNSC has a duty to consult with Aboriginal communities when Aboriginal rights or interests could be adversely impacted, and recognizes the importance of consulting and building relationships with Canada’s First Nations.
+This process allows opportunities for the public and Indigenous peoples to participate.
+The CNSC has a duty to consult when Aboriginal and/or treaty rights could be adversely impacted, and recognizes the importance of consulting and building relationships with First Nations and Métis peoples in Canada.

 The Commission also holds formal public hearings.
-Members of the public and Aboriginal groups are welcome to observe these hearings, or to actively participate as interveners.
-The Commission may also accommodate intervener participation in its proceedings by teleconference or videoconference.
+Members of the public and Indigenous peoples are welcome to observe these hearings or to actively participate as intervenors.

 CNSC experts and technical specialists conduct a thorough technical assessment of any information submitted by applicants in support of their applications.
 This assessment is usually carried out with input from other federal, provincial and territorial government departments and agencies responsible for regulating health and safety, environmental protection, emergency preparedness and the transportation of dangerous goods.